JAKE BARROW

 Issac@cstones.org

 Issac is the Assistant Program Director for Cornerstones.
-With deep family roots throughout New Mexico, learning traditional building skills has been a way to reconnect with the land-based traditions that have skipped a generation in his family.
-Issac has worked on adobe preservation projects at Pecos National Historical Park, Fort Bowie National Historic Site, Casa Grande Ruins National Monument, Joshua Tree National Park, Organ Pipe Cactus National Monument, Death Valley National Park, various projects on BLM land, and in our community here in Northern New Mexico.
-He is also involved in a community garden along the Santa Fe River, just a couple of blocks from where his great-grandmother’s garden once flourished.
+With deep family roots throughout Northern New Mexico, learning traditional building skills has been a way to reconnect with the land-based traditions that have skipped a generation in his family.
+Issac has worked on adobe and stone preservation projects at Pecos National Historical Park, Fort Bowie National Historic Site, Casa Grande Ruins National Monument, Joshua Tree National Park, Organ Pipe Cactus National Monument, Death Valley National Park, various projects on BLM land, and in our community here in Northern New Mexico.
+He also teaches in the Adobe Construction Program at the Santa Fe Community College.

 Kateri Lopez